KimDaevvon/Hand-Edge-Map-Distance-Match/README.md

-Do not use neural networks, so performance is poor and constrained The image used for the template should be in black background and should not appear below the wrist In inference images, the background should be distinguished from the skin color and should not appear below the wrist
+Do not use neural networks, so performance is poor and constrained The image used for the template should be in black background and should not appear below the wrist In inference images, the background should be distinguished from the skin color and should not appear below the wrist It is difficult to use alone in reality, but there is a possibility that it will be used in fusion

 Link to demonstration video: https://www.youtube.com/watch?v=FHAf9EXolhQ